yogeshagr/golang/gopl/gopl.md

 f.Stat() // compile error: undefined f
 f.Close() // compile error: undefined f
 ```
-the scope of f is just the if statement, so f is not accessible to the
+the scope of "f" is just the "if" statement, so "f" is not accessible to the
 statements that follow, resulting in compile errors.
 Depending on the compiler,
-you may get an additional error reporting that the local variable f was never
+you may get an additional error reporting that the local variable "f" was never
 used.

-Thus it is often necessary to declare f before the conditions so that it is
+Thus it is often necessary to declare "f" before the conditions so that it is
 accessible after:
 ```
 f, err := os.Open(fname)